Ready for the next election, 2024/2025

-NOTE: We are still putting together an updated accuracy comparison and accompanying notes for the complicated general election of 2019, where other sites changed their recommendations many times.
+NOTE: This page has not yet been updated with stats for the 2019 general election.
 This will be completed before the next election is called.
 For now, you can find our comparison of the 2017 election below.

 The current situation with multiple tactical voting sites giving differing recommendations is not new.
 This site was the most accurate in the 2017 general election, getting 95.4% of our tactical voting recommendations correct.